 What is SCORE?

-SCORE (Standing Committee on Research Exchange) organises foreign research exchanges in English.
-SCORE is an international program of the IFMSA (International Federation of Medical Students' Associations), the umbrella organisation of BeMSA.
-It is organised in more than 60 countries, spread all over the world.
-This Standing Committee allows students to participate in a 4 week research project in one of the countries Belgium has signed a contract with.
+SCORE (Standing Committee on Research Exchange) is an international program of the IFMSA (International Federation of Medical Students' Associations), the umbrella organisation of BeMSA.
+It is organised in more than 80 countries, spread all over the world.
+This Standing Committee allows students to participate in a 4-week research project in one of the countries Belgium has signed a contract with.

 During the internship, the local student representation of IFMSA provides accommodation, 1 meal per weekday, a social program and a contact person.